zackops-dev/dbl-entry-accounting/README.md

     ... // other entity fields here
   }
 }
-const entries = process(someTransaction)   // returns an array of entries
+const entries = processTransaction(someTransaction)   // returns an array of entries
 ```

 Resulting entries have the following structure: